-Luckily, there are some decent pair of Noise Cancelling headphones available under $150.
+Luckily, there are some decent pairs of Noise Cancelling headphones available for under $150.
 Here are our top picks for some of the best Noise Cancelling Headphones under $150 that you can buy to block outside world.

 Best Budget Noise Cancelling Headphones under $150!